wildoperation/Ad-Commander-Tools/readme.txt

 == Description ==

 This plugin is an add-on for [Ad Commander](https://wordpress.org/plugins/ad-commander/) and requires Ad Commander to function.
+It provides functionality that would not be used by most Ad Commander users on a regular basis.

-Export your ads, groups, placements, and stats into a bundle.
-Import bundles into other sites.
-Manage your statistics.
+With Ad Commander Tools you can export your ads, groups, placements, and stats into a bundle, import bundles into other sites, and manage your ad statistics.

 * Export Ad Commander content with or with statistics
 * Selectively import ads, groups, placements, stats into Ad Commander via CSVs